BlaireLeone/bulma-clean-theme/autonomous-vehicles-and-bikes-part-1.md

 Tom explained:

-He had been riding his bike into town early in the morning - it was a Tuesday [**cite**] - and the streets were mostly empty.
+He had been riding his bike into town early in the morning.
+It was a Tuesday.
+The streets were mostly empty.

 After shooting down a short, but steep hill, Tom started gaining on a midsized SUV.
 He was still coasting from the downhill and hoped to use this momentum for an easier ride on the subsequent flat part coming into town.